bballew/54gene-wgs-germline/README.md

 Test cases are in the subfolder `tests`.
 They are automatically executed via continuous integration (TBD).

 Unit tests for scripts are found in `workflow/scripts/`.
-They can be executed with `pytest`.
+They can be executed with `pytest` or `testthat` for python and R scripts, respectively.

 Test input data, configs, and example manifests for both pipeline modes can be found [here](https://gitlab.com/data-analysis5/54gene-wgs-test-data).
 Note that there are a few important caveats when testing.
 - Somalier doesn't seem to be functional on Mac, so make sure you're in a linux environment or comment out that target from the Snakefile (ugh).
 (Using a container for the OS would solve this problem....)